thadguidry/respec/Developers-Guide.md

 These "warn" and "error" messages will be picked up by ReSpec's UI (the "pill"), and displayed to the end-user.
 You should only "error" on things that the user needs to fix to successfully publish their document.
 Likewise, only warn on things the user SHOULD fix.

-IMPORTANT: Don't show JavaScript errors to the user - as they won't be able to fix these, and they minified JS output will make these messages really unhelpful!
+IMPORTANT: Don't show JavaScript errors to the user - as they won't be able to fix these, and the minified JS output will make these messages really unhelpful!

 ## Custom profiles